Alexy845/Snake-unity/README.md

 ### Game Loop

+#### Primary

+1. Survive the dangers

+2. Eat the food

+3. Be the best player with the highest score

+#### Minor

-1. survive as long as possible
+1.1 Survive as long as possible

-2. to dodge
+2.1 To dodge

-3. continue to increase your score
+3.1 Continue to increase your score

+1.2 Survive

+2.2 Eat apples

+3.2 See your snake grow

 ### pillars